A look back at a year of weaving — and a guide to what you can learn in our workshops

 -

-weave using multiple shafts
+weave using four shafts

 -

-understand structure, tension and pattern
+understand pattern structure, tension and pattern

 -